heutelbeck/sapl-extensions/sapl-vaadin/README.md

 To link a Vaadin component, the function "with()" of the PepBuilderService needs to be used.
 This returns a specific pep builder of the given component.
 With this builder, it is then possible to set subject, action and resource with the functions "subject()", "action()" and "resource()".
-Afterwards, it needs to be specified, what to do when a decision occurs, for example with the methods:
+Afterward, it needs to be specified, what to do when a decision occurs, for example with the methods:
   - onDecisionDo
   - onPermitDo
   - onDenyDo